 Regarding accuracy, humans now can double check for errors or cases in which AI models don’t have high enough confidence, resulting in a higher accuracy rate.

 Human-in-the-loop (HITL) is a process that leverages both human and machine intelligence to create machine learning models.
 Harvard Business Review says humans need to do three important things for machines: “They must train machines to perform certain tasks; explain the outcomes of those tasks, especially when the results are counterintuitive or controversial; and sustain the responsible use of machines.”

 With human-in-the-loop, no single task will be entirely completed by a machine or a human working on their own; instead, every task will have a human and machine working together with shared responsibilities.
 Below are some suggestions on how AI and humans can collaborate:

 - Build up an effective framework in which both AI and humans can interact and collaborate to solve business use cases.

 - Reimagine business processes to motivate employees to develop the skills they need to effectively collaborate with machines.

 - Change the way your team talks about machine-human collaboration.

 - Develop an automation center based on long-term business strategy with the optimisation of ROI.

 Want to learn more about a framework in which AI and Humans can collaborate?
-Get in touch for a free consultation and discover how your business process can be transformed with the latest cutting-edge technology.
+Get in touch for a free consultation and discover how your business process can be transformed with our latest cutting-edge offering AI Factory.